cloudmaven/documentation/pages/acs/acs_rosetta.md

-Purchasing and maintaining dedicated hardware is the traditional approach to high performance computing (HPC) such as the work described here.
-This approach suffers from two limitations

-The public cloud represents an alternative approach wherein falling costs, increasing convenience, read-to-use services and outsourced system administration are factors in its favor.
+Purchasing and maintaining dedicated hardware is the traditional approach to high performance computing (HPC) which includes the compute task described in this case study.
+The public cloud represents an alternative approach where low/falling cloud costs, increasing convenience, read-to-use services and outsourced system administration are factors to consider.
 At what point is cloud computing cost-equivalent to on-premise computing?
-We suggest two views of the break-even point.
+Here are two views of the break-even concept.

 ### Hard Break-even

 Take the lifespan of a purchased computer to be three years.
-In this case study the compute task ran for 53 hours on the AWS cloud and cost $3400.
-When an equivalent single computer costing $3400 requires 3 years to complete the same task we could say that cloud cost has reached parity with on-premise cost.
+In this case study the compute task ran for 53 hours on the AWS cloud and cost $3500.
+When an equivalent single computer costing $3500 requires 3 years to complete the same task we could say that cloud cost has reached parity with on-premise cost.
 It is worth noting however that the on-premise solution takes 500 times longer to finish the computation.
-We calculate that the time to complete the compute task would be 246 days today, 849 days sooner than the hard break-even of three years.
+We estimate the time to complete the compute task described here would be 246 days which is 849 days sooner than the hard break-even of three years.
+This means that a head-to-head comparison with 100% CPU utilization for three years favors the on premise computer today.
+It is when the purchased computer is not being used at 100% capacity that the cloud cost begins to be comparable.

 ### Soft Break-even

-Soft break-even brings wall-clock time into consideration.
+Soft break-even brings wall-clock time and other factors into consideration.
 At what point does waiting for compute tasks hinder the researcher's progress?
 In this case study the Researcher is fortunate to have access to an on-premise cluster that would complete the same task in two weeks.
 On that cluster the completion time scales with the size of the computation: A four-times-larger compute task would require two months whereas on the public cloud time to complete is unchanged: The larger task will still only require wall clock time on the order of 48 hours.

 This matter of personal or wall-clock time is *prima facia* a strong argument for working when possible on a cloud platform.
 We note that cloud vendor [*research credits*](p_research_credits.html) enable a Researcher to explore this benefit with relatively low financial entry risk.

+A final remark on human versus computer time: If human time becomes a factor in computing then a suitable question might be: How many computers do I need to purchase to reach an acceptable human or 'wall clock' time for my computations to run?
+Again if this computation can be followed by another and another in succession: That is 100% CPU use and it justifies purchasing dedicated hardware.
+However the other side of the coin is that a research team may not have this level of processing requirement or they may not have this level of funding.

 ## Some contextual terms and concepts for large computing tasks on AWS